yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-make-money-as-a-music-teacher.md

 title: How to make money as a music teacher
 date: 2019-08-26T17:52:55.648Z
 description: >-
-  Music teachers play an incredibly valuable role in the music industry.
+  Music teachers play an incredibly important role in the music industry.
 I’m going to unpack why teaching is not only meaningful for students, but is also a valuable tool for generating income.
 featuredpost: true
 featuredimage: /img/how-to-make-money-as-a-music-teacher.jpeg
 tags: